franciscrot/dma/critical-ai-practice.md

 ## Distant reading, automated summation, hallucination {#distance-reading}

-[Distant reading](https://www.digitalstudies.org/article/id/8855/) emerged as an approach to literary scholarship in the 2000s.
-The more recent rapid rise of LLMs and ubiquitous use of genAI for summary has unsettled the field, and raises new questions about computationally mediated texts, and about what counts as reading (distant, close, or otherwise).
+[Distant reading](https://www.digitalstudies.org/article/id/8855/) emerged as an approach to literary scholarship in the 2000s, as a way of investigating larger patterns of literary production, circulation, and consumption.
+More recently, the rise of LLMs and the use of genAI raises new questions about computationally mediated texts, and about what counts as reading (distant, close, or otherwise).

 <details markdown="1">
 <summary>Resources</summary>